 A Pennsylvania Veterans’ Burial Record has been located for Jacob Scheck.
 According to the record, he is buried in Hays Cemetery, Lincoln Street, Easton, Northampton County, Pennsylvania.

-More information is sought of Jacob Scheck, particularly since it is now known that he had roots within the geographic area of the Civil War Research Project of the Gratz Historical Society – he lived in Tremont and Pine Grove as confirmed by records at the Pennsylvania Archives and the U.S. Census.
+More information is sought of Jacob Scheck, particularly since it is now known that he had roots within the geographic area of the Civil War Research Project – he lived in Tremont and Pine Grove as confirmed by records at the Pennsylvania Archives and the U.S. Census.
 A file has been established for him and he will be added to the updated Veterans’ List in April.
 Any additional information on him would be greatly appreciated and can be added as comments to this post or sent via e-mail to the Project.

 Pennsylvania Veterans’ Burial Records are available at Ancestry.com.